AbdAlfadeel-Hamdy/Quiz-App/README.md

 - **Quiz Timer:** A timer is implemented during the quiz, ensuring a time-bound experience.
 The quiz automatically closes and finishes, preserving the current score when the timer runs out.

+- **Responsive for All Screens:** Enjoy a seamless quiz-taking experience on any device with responsive design ensuring optimal performance across various screen sizes.

 ## Technologies

 The React Quiz Project is built using the following technologies: